On these pages I will show some of my research into tiling patterns.

 It is well known that any triangle can tile the plane, as can any quadrangle, convex or not.

 That is how the situation stayed for a long time.
 The uncertainty about whether the list of 14 pentagon types is complete inspired me to do my own research into tilings.
 In 2010 I wrote a program that generates all possible tilings that use k copies of a single polygon tile as its fundamental unit.
 With this program I tried to find new types of tilable convex pentagons, but that quest was not successful.
-It has nevertheless generated many fascinating tilings, some that I think have not been seen before, most of which I have incorporated into the Tiling Viewer applet.
+It nevertheless generated many fascinating tilings, some that I think have not been seen before, most of which I have incorporated into the Tiling Viewer applet.
 My programs were too slow and generated too many duplicates and false solutions to make much headway when k is 3 or more.

 Isohedral tilings with convex polygons are well-studied and can be found in [G+S] and [TM].
 There are:

 24 isohedral tilings with a convex pentagon tile

 13 isohedral tilings with a convex hexagon tile

 Convex n-gons with n>6 cannot tile the plane.
 This is because for n>6, the average of the tile's angles is more than 120 degrees, but if at every vertex in the tiling at least three or more tiles meet then the average angle must be 120 degrees or less.
 Therefore there are vertices in the tiling where only two tiles meet, and either one of the angles is more than 180, or they are both equal to 180.
 So either the tile is not convex, or it has redundant vertices.
 This is also fairly easy to prove by using Euler's characteristic.